-Gilmour’s Close refurbishment project was carried out by Assist Architects for Hillcrest Housing Association in collaboration with the Edinburgh World Heritage, Energy Saving Trust and Edinburgh City Council in 2009.
+Gilmour’s Close refurbishment project was carried out by Assist Architects for Hillcrest Housing Association in collaboration with Edinburgh World Heritage (through the Conservation Funding Programme, funded by Historic Environment Scotland), the Energy Saving Trust and the City of Edinburgh Council in 2009.

 The project made available 17 new energy efficient affordable homes in two refurbished tenement buildings that were previously disused.
 Ten of the flats were reserved as specialist accommodation for particularly vulnerable youths.
 Shopfronts to commercial premises at the ground floor were also restored.

 Throughout the building, heritage conservation and sustainability measures harmonise where original features were retained and upgraded to provide higher energy efficiency.

 Independent Housing awarded the project Sustainable Social Housing Refurbishment Project of the Year 2009 and the judges were pleased to see such a successful renewable energy project in the heart of the historic Edinburgh Old Town with consideration to its sensitive qualities as a World Heritage Site.

 Edinburgh World Heritage directly funded conservation works to the exterior of the building, rebuilding carved stone chimneys to restore the original skyline and repairing stonework on the original crowstepped gables as well as the historic shop fronts on the Grassmarket façade.